cits3007/cits3007.github.io/assets/labs/lab05.md

 register is modified to point to the stack frame of the `bof()` function.

-It should be noted that the frame pointer value obtained from gdb is **different** from that during the actual execution (without using gdb).
+It should be noted that the frame pointer value obtained from GDB is **different** from that during the actual execution (without using GDB).
-This is because gdb has pushed some environment data into the stack before running the debugged program.
-When the program runs directly without using gdb, the stack does not have those data, so the actual frame pointer value will be larger.
+This is because GDB has pushed some environment data into the stack before running the debugged program.
+When the program runs directly without using GDB, the stack does not have that data, so the actual frame pointer value will be larger.
 You should keep this in mind when constructing your payload.